lucas-baier/Batch_Prediction/README.md

 Additionaly, I applied non-linear kernel principal component analysis for improved results (Lee, Jong-Min, Yoo, ChangKyoo, Choi, Sang Wook, Vanrolleghem, Peter A, and Lee, In-Beum (2004).
 “Nonlinear process monitoring using kernel principal component analysis”.
 In: Chemical Engineering Science 59.1, pp. 223–234.).

 The source code is split into four parts:
+The folder "alignment" contains code for applying DTW on batches with different lenghts.
+The folders "mpca" and "kpca" contain the relevant files for performing the MPCA and KPCA analysis respectively.
+In "Visulation", there are some files for creating additional plots.